stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 }
 ```

+### Conflicts

-This overall solution is in conflict with an unimplemented component of an accepted proposal, [SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md), wherein enum cases can be given overlapping case names (as long as the argument labels and types differ).
+This overall solution is in conflict with unimplemented components of an accepted proposal, [SE-0155](https://github.com/apple/swift-evolution/blob/master/proposals/0155-normalize-enum-case-representation.md).

+In this proposal, enum cases can be given overlapping case names (as long as the argument labels and types differ).
 We propose this unimplemented component should be revised to avoid ambiguity and the failure to generate properties.

+### Future direction

+These getter properties lay the foundation for introducing setters in the future.
+Mutating a deeply-nested enum requires a lot of code right now.
+The ability to mutate such values with optional-chaining could improve this immensely.

 ## Detailed design